Have you been injured in an

 Can I Recover Workers’ Compensation Benefits and Social Security?

-Yes, individuals hurt in an Amazon warehouse/distribution center accident who have a valid warehouse injury claim may be able to recover both workers’ compensation benefits and.
+Yes, individuals hurt in an Amazon warehouse/distribution center accident who have a valid warehouse injury claim may be able to recover both workers’ compensation benefits and Social Security benefits.
 However, there is an offset for Social Security benefits which means that an individual will typically not receive the full SSI/SSDI benefits that he or she normally would have been entitled to if workers’ compensation benefits were also not being paid.

 Injured in an Amazon Workplace Accident?
 Ask Our Workers’ Compensation Attorneys in Philadelphia, PA for Help